Overcoming Roadblocks to Healthy Eating

 - Lactose intolerant?

-- Weight problems adding to frailty?
+- Weight issues adding to frailty?

 Maybe you are tired of planning and cooking dinners every night.
-Have you considered some potluck meals?
+Have you considered potluck meals?
 If everyone brings one part of the meal, cooking is a lot easier, and there might be leftovers to share.
 Or try cooking with a friend to make a meal you can enjoy together.
 Also look into having some meals at a nearby senior center, community center, or religious facility.
 Not only will you enjoy a free or low-cost meal, but you will have some company while you eat.

 Do you avoid some foods because they are hard to chew?
 People who have problems with their teeth or dentures often avoid eating meat, fruits, or vegetables and might miss out on important nutrients.
 If you are having trouble chewing, see your dentist to check for problems.
 If you wear dentures, the dentist can check how they fit.